WeblateOrg/weblate/docs/admin/backup.rst

 1. Restore access to your backup repository and prepare your backup passphrase.

-2. List backup existing on the server using ``borg list REPOSITORY``.
+2. List all the backups on the server using ``borg list REPOSITORY``.

-3. Restore the desired backup to current directory using ``borg extract REPOSITORY::ARCHIVE``.
+3. Restore the desired backup to the current directory using ``borg extract REPOSITORY::ARCHIVE``.

 4. Restore the database from the SQL dump placed in the ``backup`` directory in the Weblate data dir (see :ref:`backup-dumps`).

-5. Copy Weblate configuration (:file:`backups/settings.py`, see :ref:`backup-dumps`) to the correct location, see :ref:`configuration`.
+5. Copy the Weblate configuration (:file:`backups/settings.py`, see :ref:`backup-dumps`) to the correct location, see :ref:`configuration`.

-6. Copy the whole restored data dir to location configured by :setting:`DATA_DIR`.
+6. Copy the whole restored data dir to the location configured by :setting:`DATA_DIR`.

-The Borg session might look like:
+The Borg session might look like this:

 .. code-block:: console